swthemathwiz/hp-z4-front-fan-mount/README.md

 "Support Placement" set to "Touching Buildplate" with "Support Overhang Angle" set to 45 degrees (the default).

-After printing, remove the generated supports (6 pieces - under the 2 bottom tangs, the 2 top tangs, the screw arm, and at small horizontal top-front piece at the start of the top arms).
+After printing, remove the generated supports (6 pieces: two under the bottom tangs, two under the top tangs, one under the screw arm, and a small horizontal top-front piece at the start of the top arms).
 Clean-up the print with utility knife.

 ## Installation